-Assessment and Interview
+Assessment and interview

 Following shortlisting, it is intended that the selection process will involve an assessment and interview against the criteria, key skills and competencies for the role.
-Panels may test any aspect of either the essential criteria, or key skills.
+Panels may test any aspect of either the essential, desirable criteria or key skills.

 Additional stages to the selection process may be required.
-It is intended that the assessment will take place remotely and the interview process in person in our offices in Belfast.
+It is intended that the assessment and the interview process will take place either remotely or in person in our office in Belfast.
 Candidates will be informed of assessment and interview arrangements closer to the time.
 You will be notified of the outcome (successful/unsuccessful) by email.

-Disability Requirements at Interview
+Disability requirements at interview

-We ask on this application form if you require any reasonable adjustments (special requirements), due to disability, to enable you to attend interview.
+We will ask on the application form if you require any reasonable adjustments (special requirements), due to disability, to enable you to attend interview.
 Details of any disability are only used for this purpose and do not form any part of the selection process.

 If you have indicated on your application that you have a disability and are successful in the selection process and are being considered for appointment, you may be required to outline any adjustments you consider necessary in order for you to take up an appointment.
-If you wish to discuss your disability requirements further, please email recruitment@uregni.gov.uk
+If you wish to discuss your disability requirements further, please email recruitment@uregni.gov.uk.

-Further Information
+Further information

-Further information about the work of the Utility Regulator can be found at http://www.uregni.gov.uk
+Further information about the work of the Utility Regulator can be found on our website - www.uregni.gov.uk

-Should you have any further queries about the recruitment and selection process then please email recruitment@uregni.gov.uk
+Should you have any further queries about the recruitment and selection process then please email recruitment@uregni.gov.uk.

-Checklist for Applicants
+Checklist for applicants

+Application form

+Equality monitoring form

-Application form (Emailed by closing date) Equality Monitoring Form (Emailed in a separate email) Conflict of Interest Declaration (Emailed with application form)
+(Emailed by closing date)

+(Emailed in a separate email)
-• Complete essential criteria for role/s applying for (Application form)

-6. Working for the Utility Regulator
+6. The benefits of working for the Utility Regulator